---

 Since the Unreal Engine SDK consists of multiple SDKs, the specific mechanism with which a screenshot is captured will vary depending on where the error originated.

-• On Apple/Android, screenshots will be captured using platform APIs.
+* On Mac/iOS, screenshots will be captured using platform APIs.
 If you're using a native plugin to display an overlay and an error occurs, the SDK will try to capture a screenshot that contains the overlay.

 **Screenshots may contain PII.** For example, if your game has a registration form and an error occurs while the form is being displayed.